AdiNarendra98/AI-for-Environment/3. Satellite Image Segmentation for Flood Damage Analysis/README.md

 ## Satellite Image-Segmentation for Flood-Damage Analysis
-- This repo is for the reimplementation of a model made for segmenting satellite images for analyzing flood damages using publicly available images and data.
+- This repo is for the reimplementation of a model made for **segmenting satellite images for analyzing flood damages using publicly available images and data**.

 ## Dataset